rockettheme/docs/Docs/joomla/platform/install_joomla_25.md

 How to Install Joomla!
 2.5
 -----

 Installing Joomla is a fairly straightforward process.
 There are several ways to do it, and all of them offer their own benefits depending on the individual needs of the user.
-The preferred method depends on a number of factors, including whether you're installing to a localhost or remote hosting environment.
+The preferred method depends on a number of factors, including whether you are installing to a localhost or remote hosting environment.

 ### Technical Requirements